atharva-18/GSoC2021/README.md

 ## Project Breakdown

 This project involves working on two Ignition projects - Gazebo and Rendering.
-The visual classes are first added to the Rendering library which are then consumed by the downstream Gazebo project.
-A total of 9 pull requests were made during the course of this project.
+The visual classes are first added to the Rendering library which is then consumed by the downstream Gazebo project.
+A total of 9 pull requests were made during this project.

 ### Visualize as Wireframe

-Users often need to debug their 3D meshes, hence we added a wireframe mode to visuals, similar to Gazebo Classic
+Users often need to debug their 3D meshes, hence we added a wireframe rendering mode to visuals, similar to Gazebo Classic

 Ignition Rendering Pull Request - https://github.com/ignitionrobotics/ign-rendering/pull/314